AlexGalhardo/app.alexgalhardo.com/README.md

       - http://localhost:5555/

 ## FRONT-END
-- Using Bootstrap5 and VueJS mostly in a MVC structure
+- Using Bootstrap5 and ReactJS mostly in a MVC structure
-- Front-end development is not my specialty
+- <b>Front-end development is not my specialty</b>

 ## EMAILS
 - Using NodeMailer and MailTrap SMTP, with HTML templates